gjhiggins/gapcoin/doc/build-unix.md

 	libboost1.54 will not work,
 	remove libboost1.54-all-dev and install libboost1.53-all-dev instead.

+for Ubuntu 16.04:

+Changes to Qt and the Boost library require the appication of two patches

+        patch -P 1 < ./contrib/boost-rpcrawtransaction.patch
+        patch -P 1 < ./contrib/configure-dot-ac-qt-pic.patch

 for Debian 7 (Wheezy) and later:
  The oldstable repository contains db4.8 packages.
  Add the following line to /etc/apt/sources.list,